Officials work to pinpoint cause of ‘Armageddon’-like blasts

 “Do not be afraid.
 Stay in the light.
 We will support you and your family,” Rivera said at a news conference Friday, speaking in English and Spanish.
 “Lawrence is one community.”

 Authorities said all of the fires had been extinguished overnight and the situation was stabilizing.
+But Rivera criticized the gas utility for poor communications and accused the company of “hiding from the problem.”

-Hours earlier, Andover Fire Chief Michael Mansfield described a starkly different situation.
+On Thursday, Andover Fire Chief Michael Mansfield described the unfolding scene as “Armageddon.”

-“It looked like Armageddon, it really did,” he told reporters.
 “There were billows of smoke coming from Lawrence behind me.
-I could see pillars of smoke in front of me from the town of Andover.”
+I could see pillars of smoke in front of me from the town of Andover,” he told reporters.

-Columbia had announced earlier Thursday that it would be upgrading gas lines in neighborhoods across the state, including the area where the explosions happened.
-It was not clear whether work was happening there Thursday, and a spokeswoman did not return calls seeking comment.

 Aerial footage of the area showed some homes that appeared to be torn apart by blasts.